ArieL-CanoY/cybersecurity/Programming and Scripting/CSharp/MVC/MVC Fundamentals.md

 note:
-	decimal, int, float, datetime are inherently required and do not need the Required attribute.
+	- decimal, int, float, datetime are inherently required and do not need the Required attribute.
+	- you can combine different validation like this:
+		[Required, StringLength(30), etc.]

 partner validation:
 	@Html.EditorFor